This post may contain affiliate links, which help keep this content free. (Full disclosure)

 This baby kale salad with avocado is best served right after preparation.

 Baby kale wilts and avocado browns, so you really don’t want to make it in advance.
 If you are pressed for time and really must do some prep in advance, make the dressing ahead of time but don’t add it to the salad until it’s ready to serve.

 As mentioned earlier, there are actually many types of kale you can use.
 This massaged kale avocado salad can actually be made with any kind of kale you like.
 Baby kale and curly kale are the most popular options.

 I prefer to use baby kale for this avocado kale salad, which is much more tender and less bitter than mature kale but has similar nutrition content.
 But, you really can use any kind you’re growing in your garden or have in your fridge.

 Massage the kale

 Yes, you are actually going to massage the kale.
 If you’re new to kale, this might sound funny.
-But you’re actually about to have a mini spa date with your leafy greens.
+Here is how to massage baby kale:

 The most common greens that jump to mind when people think of making a kale and avocado salad is curly kale.
 If you use this variety, you may need to massage it a little longer.

 While the massaging step is especially important with the more bitter mature kale like curly kale, I found that it helped improve the taste of baby kale, too.
 Just don’t overdo it if you’re using baby kale; it’s already more tender to begin with.